usnistgov/800-63-3/sp800-63a/sec8_privacy.md

 Prior to collecting the SSN for identity proofing, organizations need to consider any legal obligation to collect the SSN, the necessity of using the SSN for interoperability with third party processes and systems, or operational requirements.
 Operational requirements can be demonstrated by an inability to alter systems, processes, or forms due to cost or unacceptable levels of risk.
 Operational necessity is not justified by ease of use or unwillingness to change.

-For federal agencies, the initial requirement in Executive Order (EO) [[E09397]](#9397) to use the SSN as a primary means of identification for individuals working for, with, or conducting business with their agency, has since been eliminated.
+For federal agencies, the initial requirement in Executive Order (EO) 9397 [[EO 9397]](#9397) to use the SSN as a primary means of identification for individuals working for, with, or conducting business with their agency, has since been eliminated.
 Accordingly, EO 9397 cannot be referenced as the sole authority establishing the collection of the SSN as necessary.

 Federal agencies need to review any decision to collect the SSN relative to their obligation to reduce the collection and unnecessary use of SSNs under Office of Management and Budget policy.